Quiet Stays

 -

-A thousand-year-old Benedictine monastery on the Sarthe River where silence and recollection remain central to monastic life.
-Men can stay one to seven days in the guesthouse within the monastic enclosure, sharing meals with the monks.
+A thousand-year-old Benedictine monastery on the Sarthe River where silence still shapes monastic life—men can stay one to seven days in the guesthouse inside the enclosure, sharing meals with the monks.